Musings on Mushrooms

 This is the third installment of a series that I’ve been writing with my dad about food and gardening.

-growing sprouts, and the second covers edible landscaping.
+The first installment was about growing sprouts, and the second covers edible landscaping.

 Mushrooms are a fungal growth that typically take the form of a domed cap on a stalk, with gills on the underside of the cap.
 Mushrooms have a reputation for being “magic” for many reasons.
 Mushrooms are known for popping up nearly overnight in natural areas, and their unique structures and textures can really feel like they are something out of a fairy tale.

 Some mushrooms are edible, some are poisonous, and some lie somewhere in between, resulting in hallucinations for the eater (sometimes this is encouraged, sometimes this is not…).
 Foraging mushrooms is practiced by Indigenous groups all over the world, wherever mushrooms grow.
 There are thousands of edible species in North America alone, and populations that have lived on this land for thousands of years have deep knowledge about which mushrooms nature provides for us to eat, and which ones to avoid.
 Mushroom foraging has grown in popularity within the local food movement, but many who are foraging are not members of these native groups and have a lot they need to learn before feeling confident in their finds.
-If you are interested in getting started foraging yourself, we recommend reading this quick guide for safe mushroom foraging
+If you are interested in getting started foraging yourself, we recommend reading this quick guide for safe mushroom foraging.

 Mushrooms are also an essential part of our ecosystems, and are vital for recirculating organic matter and nutrients in the natural environment.
 As foraging grows in popularity there is an increased need to ensure that forests aren’t over-picked by excited local foodies.
 This is to ensure that there is enough left over to sustain mushroom’s role in the ecosystem, as well as to allow them to continue to be a source of food for those populations who still rely on foraging as part of their native diet and food sovereignty.